HITECHCRIME/HC_SG51_Colorized_World/README.md

 just to grasp the heart of ice, melt its dark (melting thrice) (dark) connection stable when you watch me

+(heavy toll paid all i want is you all you are but let us live in colorized world till our souls are through)

 ```